JadedBanana/JadCron/README.md

     }
     ```

-- `"conditional end"`: Ends the program if the arguments are true.
+- `"conditional end"`: Ends the program if the arguments are true.<a name="conditional-end"></a>
   - `"args"` for this one can be literally anything.
 Basically, this command acts as an if statement, so anything can trigger it.

-- `"conditional skip"`: Skips a specified number of commands if the arguments are true.
+- `"conditional skip"`: Skips a specified number of commands if the arguments are true.<a name="conditional-skip"></a>
   - `"args"` for this one needs to be a list of length 2 where the first value is the thing to be tested and the second value is an integer that will tell the program how many commands to skip.

 - `"conditional switch`: Activates one set of commands if the arguments are true, otherwise activates another set.
-Basically acts as an if/else.
+Basically acts as an if/else.<a name="conditional-switch"></a>
   - `"args"` for this one needs to be a list of length 2 or 3.
     - The first value is the thing to be tested.
 This can be anything.
     - The second value is the amount of commands following this one that should run if the first value is equivalent to True.